What happens to the body when you take a high dose of Viagra?

 • Nasal congestion

-These mild side effects typically go away after some days or a few weeks.
+These mild side effects typically go away after a few days or weeks.
 However, if they persist or get more severe, you should see your doctor or pharmacist.
-The role of your pharmacist includes patient counseling and pharmacovigilance
+The role of your pharmacist includes patient counseling and pharmacovigilance.

 Serious side effects of Viagra use